DianaNites/cargo-toml2/README.md

 the reference is properly updated.
 Keeping track of undocumented changes is not something I will do.

+## Details

+Minimal to no validation is performed on (De)serialization.
+It is up to you to ensure inputs are valid if you intend to Serialize.

 ## FAQ

 * Q: What about `cargo-toml`?